Here is a list of some Frequently Asked Questions by prospective Crown families.

 How do I know if I am a good “fit” for Crown?
 Well, clearly, you have to be “cool.”
 That is, you are creative and you typically are interested in what others have to say and like to challenge and be challenged by their ideas.
 You want to be better at setting your own deadlines but you like it when others are counting on you.
 You have a pretty good sense of when you have done your best and when you have fallen short.
 And you don’t like falling short, so you recognize that you need to do something differently the next time.
 Finally, you see–actually notice–the world around you.
 Not just an observer, you recognize the everyday miracles and joys of life that abound.
 A voice inside has been whispering that you can make this life even better.
 You are ready to learn how to change the world.

 Are you accredited?
 Yes.
-National Association of Private Schools has accredited Crown Leadership Academy since 2014.
-We are also accredited by South Carolina Independent School Association.
+We are accredited by the South Carolina Independent School Association.

 Do Crown students take written tests?
 Yes.
 Tests are useful tools for measuring student progress and providing opportunities to develop and demonstrate study and recall skills.
 These skills are necessary in life.
 However, life success requires both verbal and written communication; enterprise collaboration involving research, design, and accomplishment of a particular aim; and an obligation to personal responsibility.
 Teachers at Crown never use a single assessment instrument.
 They look to a variety of measurements and signs of improvement as the student demonstrates skills and talents under development.